0atman/noboilerplate/scripts/20-rust-userland.md

 Hi friends my name is Tris and this is No Boilerplate, focusing on fast, technical videos.

 Today I'm going to show you how to oxidise your entire toolkit, from editors down to the shell.
-Your whole userspace could be written in rust, and be a single cargo install line away.
+Your whole userspace could be written in rust, and be a single cargo install away.

 I've been thinking about writing this video for some time, but the final push was when I read an article about the uutils project, which I will tell you about in a moment.